tassilucas/simple-pipeline/README.md

     .
 Transform step will use S3 Hooks/Operators built-in Airflow to retrieve only needed data.
     .
 Normalize data and check formats (date, lower/upper case, etc).
 Will perform only necessary checks exception handling since API is already guaranting the data quality.
+    .
+Use Pydantic to perform data validation.
+    .
+Data discretization

 3. Data loading:
     .
 The result data will be loaded in a cloud Data Warehouse.
     	.
-Probabily will be using Amazon Redshift to keep everything in same cloud provider.
+Probabily will be using Amazon Redshift to keep everything in same cloud provider and get used to learn AWS services.

 4. Data architecture (?)
     .
 Still need to figure-out but probably